Ex post facto law: Lithuania

 Lithuania has no constitutional prohibition on ex post facto laws.
 However, as a signatory of the European Convention on Human Rights and as a member of the European Union whose Charter of Fundamental Rights has the effect of law, any retroactive law could still be struck down.
 Retroactive criminal sanctions are prohibited by Article 2, Part 1 (Chapter 1) of the Criminal Code of the Republic of Lithuania.
 Retroactive administrative sanctions are prohibited by Article 8 of the Administrative Code of the Republic of Lithuania.

 Lithuanian lawyer Dainius Žalimas contends that there has been retroactive application of the law on Genocide (and subsequently adopted articles of the Criminal Code) against participants in Soviet repressions against Lithuanian guerilla fighters and their supporters, and gives examples of such decisions.
-The Article 99 of the Criminal Code of the Republic of Lithuania was introduced only on September 26, 2000, and therefore can't be used in events of 1944–1953.
+The Article 99 of the Criminal Code of the Republic of Lithuania was introduced only on September 26, 2000, and therefore cannot be used in events of 1944–1953.